Jun 18 , 2020

 You have got to be kidding me!
 Some people believe that the less you wash your hair, the lesser chances there are of breakage and this means longer hair but no, it does not work that way.
 Actually, skipping your shampoo sessions means your hair gets dirtier and even if you skip using hair products on your hair, the natural oil generated as well as a build-up of sweat and dead cells which will clog your follicles and this will hinder hair growth.

 Too much shampooing does not cause hair breakage either, just make sure to use a shampoo that is suitable to your hair needs.
+Read our article on how to wash your natural hair in simple steps

 So don’t skip washing your hair, unless smelly hair and greasy strands are your aims.
 Because your hair needs a clean environment to flourish.